GeoTransUCSB/WebsiteMaterial/README.md

 - Python and R on cloud:
 These are very useful tools offered by the department and Earth Research Institute (ERI) to do heavy computing jobs on the cloud.
-    - First thing to do is to requst an account for yourself.
+    - First thing to do is to request an account for yourself.
 You may send an email to help@eri.ucsb.edu and cc Kostas.
     - [VPN](https://www.it.ucsb.edu/vpn): All servers can be accessed remotely as long as you have connected campus VPN (even if you are using the campus Wi-Fi, you still need to turn on VPN).
 Everything regarding how to install VPN and how to use can be found via the link.
     - [Jupyter](https://wiki-sysadm.eri.ucsb.edu/Jupyter) (VPN required to access this page): Jupyter notebook on the server is the most convenient way to run python scripts.
     - [R](https://wiki-sysadm.eri.ucsb.edu/R) (VPN required to access this page): They also offer R Studio on the server.

 - [Box](https://ucsb.app.box.com/) for cloud storage: We use Box to store and share digital products including papers, code and data.
-You can acess Box with your UCSB credential.
+You can access Box with your UCSB credential.

 - [Overleaf](https://www.overleaf.com/): Overleaf is an online LaTeX editor we use to write papers together.
 If you haven't used LaTex before, you may find tutorials online easily.
     - You will need your UCSB credential to register an account on overleaf.